Giancarlo Stanton Player Props: Yankees vs. Phillies

-On Tuesday, Giancarlo Stanton (on the back of going 0-for-4 with an RBI) and the New York Yankees play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
-First pitch is at 7:05 PM ET.
+On Wednesday, Giancarlo Stanton (on the back of going 1-for-4) and the New York Yankees face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:05 PM ET.

 Giancarlo Stanton Game Info & Props vs. the Phillies